tkrop/go-make/README.md

 ## Example usage

-After installing `go-make`, all provided targets can executed by simply calling `go-make <target>` in the project repository on the command line, in another `Makefile`, in a github action, or any other delivery pipeline config script:
+After installing [`go-make`][go-make], all provided targets can executed by simply calling `go-make <target>` in the project repository on the command line, in another `Makefile`, in a github action, or any other delivery pipeline config script:

 ```bash
 go-make all        # execute a whole build pipeline depending on the project.